Jihad Watch

-Jihad Watch is an American far-right anti-Muslim conspiracy blog operated by Robert B. Spencer.
+Jihad Watch is an American far-right Islamophobic blog operated by Robert Spencer.
 A project of the David Horowitz Freedom Center, Jihad Watch is the most popular blog within the counter-jihad movement.

 Organization

-The site features commentary by multiple editors, and its most frequent editor is Robert B. Spencer.
+The site features commentary by multiple editors, and its most frequent editor is Robert Spencer.
 It is a project of the David Horowitz Freedom Center.
 Dhimmi Watch was a blog on the Jihad Watch site, also maintained by Spencer, focusing on alleged outrages by Muslims.

 Funding

 The Horowitz Freedom Center has paid Spencer, as Jihad Watch's director, a $132,000 salary in 2010.
 Jihad Watch has also received funding from donors supporting the Israeli right, and a variety of individuals and foundations, like Bradley Foundation and Joyce Chernick, wife of Aubrey Chernick.
 Politico said that during 2008–2010, "the lion's share of the $920,000 it [David Horowitz Freedom Center] provided over the past three years to Jihad Watch came from [Joyce] Chernick".
 In 2015, Jihad Watch received approximately $100,000 in revenue, with three quarters of that revenue coming from donations.